AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 >[!IMPORTANT]
 >
->Before you convert your requests, make sure you save each one of them.
+>Save each request before you convert it.

 1. Set up the new Report Builder by [following these instructions](/help/analyze/report-builder/report-builder-setup.md).